syncfusion-content/windowsforms-docs/WindowsForms/ComboBox-DropDown/Getting-Started.md

 ---
 layout: post
 title: Getting Started in Windows Forms ComboBox DropDown | Syncfusion
-description: creating combodropdown
+description: Learn here about getting started with Syncfusion Windows Forms ComboBox DropDown (ComboDropDown) control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms ComboBox DropDown (ComboDropDown)

 In this section, ComboDropDown is used to host TreeView control and this can be achieved in the following ways.